Contractors’ Responsibilities Under the Construction Industry Scheme (CIS)

 Verify Your Subcontractors

 Verifying a subcontractor involves checking if they are registered under CIS and determining their payment status.
-This is mandatory for new subcontractors, but also for existing ones if they haven’t been included in a monthly CIS return in the current or previous two tax years.
+This is mandatory for new subcontractors but also existing ones if they haven’t been included in a monthly CIS return in the current or previous two tax years.
 Incorrect identification may lead to CIS penalties of up to £3,000.

 To verify a subcontractor, you can use the free HMRC CIS online service or commercial CIS software.
-You will need various details including your Unique Taxpayer Reference (UTR) and the subcontractor’s UTR or National Insurance number.
+You will need various details, including your Unique Taxpayer Reference (UTR) and the subcontractor’s UTR or National Insurance number.
 HMRC will check the details and provide a verification reference number along with the rate of tax to deduct when paying the subcontractor.

 The verification number acts as proof of correct tax deduction, and the rate may vary depending on the subcontractor’s registration status.
 You should keep verifications up to date and submit a new verification if the information changes, as the tax deduction rate may change as well.